Going off the grid is a big decision that must first be carefully weighed; are there other options?

 Going solar to date has not been a huge saving, but we have had clean electricity when everyone else has been grumbling.
 We anticipate much the same in the future; not a big saving, but a lot less stress when there is load shedding and power surges, and the massive damage that causes.

-Our latest thinking is to go over to a prepaid meter, and turn off the mains switch for protection from surges except during inclement weather; more about that in the future.
-Solar systems tend to evolve over time; I have it essential to keeping thinking and reading, and talking to others.
+Our latest thinking is to stay on the grid but go over to a prepaid meter, and turn off the mains switch for protection from surges except during inclement weather; more about that in the future.
+Solar systems tend to evolve over time; I have found it essential to keeping thinking and reading, and talking to others.

 It is also important to be flexible and ready to change an opinion and try something different.
 For example, it has been for several years our plan to put in a gas geyser for hot water during inclement weather; now I have realised it is much simpler to go on to a prepaid meter, with no fixed monthly charges, and happily pay the higher rate for the odd wet days.